 4. Foster a culture of trust

 Trust is the foundation of psychological safety.
 When people feel like they can trust their colleagues and leaders, they’re more likely to speak up and share their ideas.
 To build trust in your workplace, start by being transparent about your intentions and decisions, and by holding yourself accountable for your actions.

 5. Embrace diversity and inclusion

 Diversity and inclusion are key drivers of psychological safety, as they help to create a workplace where everyone feels valued and respected.
 Encourage diversity of thought, background, and experience, and create opportunities for people from different backgrounds to collaborate and share their perspectives.
 Not sure where to start?
-Try including diversity in your internal communications.
+Try .
 It goes a lot further than you’d think.